cloudsigma/cloudsigma-docs/servers.rst

 .. http:put:: /servers/{uuid}/

     Edits a server.
-Used also for attaching NIC's and drives to servers.
+Used also for attaching NICs and drives to servers.
 Note that if a server is running, only ``name``, ``meta``, and ``tags`` fields can be changed, and all other changes to the definition of a running server will be ignored.